JuaniV2002/expenses_manager/README.md

 - Variable expenses total: sum of variable expenses for a given month.
 - Save to file / Load from file: persist your data to expenses.txt.

+### New enhancements

+- Per-expense date input with a shortcut to use “today’s” date captured at startup.
+- Search expenses by keyword (name or description).
+- Show expenses sorted by amount (descending) for quick scanning of top spend.
+- Monthly report showing total, fixed, and variable subtotals in one view.
+- CSV export/import (expenses.csv) for portability and editing in spreadsheets.

+Notes:
+- The CSV format is simple; commas inside fields aren’t escaped.
+- CSV import replaces the current in-memory list with the file contents.

 ## Improvements

 - Indexed display to select items for edit/delete easily.